parijat-purohit/parijat-purohit/README.md

    - 💻 Keep it Simple, Stupid!
 [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle)

 **Tech Interests:**
-   - 🌐 Quantum Computation, Blockchain, Dynamic Programming
+   - 🌐 AgTech, FinTech, Quantum Computation, Blockchain, Dynamic Programming

 **Learning and Growth:**
    - 📚 I am still a learner, always curious and excited to explore new technologies and paradigms in the ever-evolving world of software development.